DutraIRS/Drug-Embedding-Comparison/README.md

 Final Project for Bachelor's Degree in Data Science and AI

 ## Overview
 This project compares different molecular embedding approaches for predicting drug side effects.
-We implement and evaluate 7 different model architectures on a dataset of molecules and their associated 994 side effects.
+I implemented and evaluated 7 different model architectures on a dataset of molecules and their associated 994 side effects.

 The pipeline supports **two distinct tasks**:
 - **Regression**: Predict frequency scores (0-5 scale)